 Blueberries do well in our Halliburton area due to acidic soil and they are more consistent and less maintenance than brambles.
 Plus no thorns!
 And if like me, you want to see bears pass through your property, a large enough swath of them will do it, But the bears may not be impressed enough by the smell of just a couple blueberry bushes.
 Maybe that’s a reassurance to some of you – plant a few!
 If you go wild planting or propagating blueberries, there’s such a thing as a blueberry rake to save time harvesting.

 You can propagate your bushes by burying branches to root on their own or using a rooting hormone and growing them from young twigs over the course of a few months.
 I’m experimenting with both routes.
 Because for one, I like foraging with black bears.
+The low bush really is low, great for bordering edges.
+Other species can get quite shrubby.
+They all have leaves that turn a beautiful red at summers end.

 The leaves are tannin rich, so use in moderation.